irasin/Pytorch_AdaIN/README.md

 2. Prepare your content image and style image.
 I provide some in the `content` and `style` and you can try to use them easily.

+3. Download the pretrained model [here](https://drive.google.com/file/d/1zpcGq61J9VHyooJ0BToEyeQRDFcVRrHZ/view?usp=sharing)
-3. Generate the output image.
+4. Generate the output image.
 A transferred output image and a content_output_pair image and a NST_demo_like image will be generated.

    ```python
    python test -c content_image_path -s style_image_path